1995 Outstanding Contributions Through Service to the Profession of Clinical Chemistry

 Boeckx has published 60 articles, books, and book chapters, primarily in the areas of pediatric clinical chemistry, therapeutic drug monitoring, and toxicology.
 He has lectured extensively on these topics, and has presented over 80 abstracts, workshops, and invited lectures worldwide.

-Boeckx has been an active member of AACC since 1975.
-He has been a member and chairman of numerous AACC committees and has served on the Board of Directors.
+Boeckx has been an active member of the Association for Diagnostics & Laboratory Medicine (formerly AACC) since 1975.
+He has been a member and chairman of numerous the Association for Diagnostics & Laboratory Medicine (ADLM) committees and has served on the Board of Directors.
 At the present time he is chairman of the Arnold O. Beckman Conference Committee and a member of the Meetings Management Group.
 He has also been a director of the American Board of Clinical Chemistry and of the National Academy of Clinical Biochemistry.
 He has served on the editorial boards of Clinical Chemistry, Therapeutic Drug Monitoring, and The Journal of Clinical Laboratory Analysis.
 He is the treasurer of the International Association for Therapeutic Drug Monitoring and Clinical Toxicology.
 He is also a member of the American Chemical Society and the American Association for the Advancement of Science.

 In 1974, Boeckx received the E.L.
 Drewry Memorial Scholarship for Excellence in Research at the University of Manitoba.
-In 1982, he received a Presidential Award from AACC.
-In 1985, he was awarded the Joseph H. Roe Award of the Capital Section of the AACC, and in 1988, he received the Miriam Reiner Award, also from the Capital Section of AACC.
+In 1982, he received a Presidential Award from ADLM.
+In 1985, he was awarded the Joseph H. Roe Award of the Capital Section of the ADLM, and in 1988, he received the Miriam Reiner Award, also from the Capital Section of ADLM.

 Boeckx lives in Libertyville, IL, with his wife Shirley and their two sons, David and Michael.